What’s in your trunk? Car preparation kits help you handle any road trip emergency.

 If you’re not the type to tackle a roadside repair yourself, your primary concerns will involve staying warm, dry and safe while you call for help or wait for a friend or roadside assistance to arrive.
 Having a blanket or warm jacket in the vehicle could be helpful, but the biggest help will probably be that cell phone and charger.

 As anyone who has experienced a breakdown can probably tell you, it’s better to be prepared for whatever might come.
+Be prepared with your own car survival kit or compare car insurance with roadside coverage for any situation you and your emergency kit can’t handle.

 Frequently asked questions